Free Meal Delivery

 How many meals are provided through the program?

-A total of 36 meals is delivered in three shipments, over six months.
+Eligible participants receive 36 meals over six months.
 This delivery schedule is designed to provide ongoing nutrition support during treatment while reducing the stress of cooking and meal planning.

 How are the meals delivered?

-Meals are shipped directly to the participant’s home in the United States through our partnership with Mom’s Meals, making nutritious meals convenient during treatment.
+Mom’s Meals ships meals directly to the participant’s home in the United States.
+This makes nutritious meals easier to access during treatment.

 How often are meals delivered?